xrdocs/application-hosting/_blogs/2016-07-12-building-an-ios-xrv-linux-kernel-vagrant-virtualbox.md

 *  Create complicated topologies and a variety of other use cases

-This box is designed to come up fully operational with an embedded Vagrantfile that does all of the work to provide a user and access to the box.
+This box is designed to come up fully operational with an embedded Vagrantfile that does all of the work to provide a user and tools access to the box.
 With a simple 'vagrant add' and 'vagrant up' you will have a IOS XR virtual router to play with. 'vagrant ssh' drops the user directly into the XR Linux namespace as user 'vagrant'.
-Using vagrant port, you can see which port (usually 3222 with a single node) to ssh to get access to the IOS XR Console.
+Using vagrant port, you can see which port (usually 2222 with a single node) to ssh to get access to the IOS XR Console/CLI.

 The user can design their own Vagrantfiles to do more complex bringups including multiple nodes, and bootstrap configuration.
 There are examples below.